 What is the Massachusetts franchise tax?

 Instead of a typical franchise tax system, Massachusetts uses the Corporate Excise Tax.
-Every corporation doing business in Massachusetts pays this, whether you're based there or not, profitable or not.
+Most for-profit corporations doing business in Massachusetts pay this, whether they're based there or not, and whether they're profitable or not.

 Even if your calculated tax equals zero, you still owe a minimum of $456.
 That's the entry fee for doing business in Massachusetts, no matter how your year went.
 The Massachusetts Department of Revenue describes this as a combination of both an income tax and a privilege tax.